5 Things Every Trades Website Must Have

 4. Proof of Your Work

 Trades customers want to see that you have done the job before.
-Photos of completed projects, a portfolio section, before and after shots, these all build trust immediately.
-Even a few good photos of real jobs you have completed will outperform stock photography every time.
+Photos of completed projects, a portfolio section, and before-and-after shots help build trust immediately.
+Even a few good photos of real jobs usually feel more credible than stock photography.

 If you can get even one or two written reviews or testimonials on the site, even better.
 Social proof is one of the strongest conversion factors for local trades businesses.